coindrone/coindroneUSB/README.md

 Once booted, CoinDrone will automaticaly start to mint coin.
 It will check for your USB drive (using the linux diskID) for a config file.
 If the config file exist, it will load that file for minting coins.
 Else, it will use the default config file and coin minted will be considered a donation.

 ## Disclaimer
 Running CoinDrone can and will damage your computer if you do not provide adequate airflow to the computer.
 CoinDrone will start mining automaticaly once started and will turn your GPUs to max.
-This will heat your card and may damage them if the heat is not taken care of. *I AM IN NO WAY reponsible of how you use CoinDrone* and the components and the damage it may cause to your Data, Hardware and other.
+This will heat your card and may damage them if the heat is not taken care of.
+CoinDrone is released under the GNU GENERAL PUBLIC LICENSE. **I AM IN NO WAY reponsible of how you use CoinDrone** and the components and the damage it may cause to your Data, Hardware and other.
 Running CoinDrone with the default configuration will mint coins for a Coindrone account.
 All coins mined this way will be considered as donation.

 ## Howto Use